qdrant/landing_page/qdrant-landing/content/articles/qdrant-1.2.x.md

 the optimizer.
 Dynamically adding vectors to the mmap file is fairly complicated and thus not implemented in Qdrant, but we did our best to implement it in the recent release.
 If you want to read more about segments, check out our docs on [vector storage](/documentation/storage/#vector-storage).

+## Security

+There are two major changes in terms of security:

+1. **API-key support** - basic authentication with a static API key to prevent unwanted access.
+Previously API keys were only supported in [Qdrant Cloud](https://cloud.qdrant.io/).
+2. **TLS support** -  to use encrypted connections and prevent sniffing/MitM attacks.